Alliegaytor/discord-term/README.md

     1. **/encrypt secret_password_here_no_spaces** This will set your decryption/encryption password
     2. **/doencrypt** Toggle automatic encryption of messages

     From now on, your messages will be sent encrypted, preventing anyone (including Discord) from deciphering them **unless** they have set the same password as you.
 This way, you can give your friends the secret password and both talk in an encrypted, safe manner.
-You can also edit encrypted messages seemlessly.
+You can also edit encrypted messages seamlessly.

     Any encrypted messages sent by other users using Discord Terminal will be intercepted and attempted to be decrypted with the currently set decryption key.